no-ai-labs/spice/README.md

 - [x] Rich metadata and observability

 ### 🚧 **In Progress (v0.2.0)**
-- [ ] Function calling and tool integration
+- [ ] Enhanced tool execution engine for new DSL
-- [ ] RAG workflow templates
+- [ ] RAG workflow templates with Core DSL
-- [ ] Advanced routing policies
+- [ ] Advanced routing policies in experimental package
-- [ ] Performance benchmarking suite
+- [ ] Performance benchmarking suite for DSL overhead
+- [ ] Migration guide from legacy to new DSL
-- [ ] Documentation and examples
+- [ ] Documentation and examples for all DSL tiers

 ### 🔮 **Future Releases**
 - [ ] Visual flow builder for agent workflows